 High-volume scenario (platform, 10,000 virtual cards/month):

 At scale, the $0.10 per card fee adds up.
-High-volume issuers should contact Stripe for volume discounts, which are available for programs issuing 50,000+ cards per month.
+High-volume issuers should contact Stripe for custom pricing instead of assuming the public rate is the best available contract.

 It is worth noting what Stripe Issuing does not charge for: